Blended placements/provision of meals and snacks

 However, the balance of scientific advice supports the use of more settings where required to ensure high quality childcare is available to children and in support of parents’ need.
 For children who attend multiple settings, either ELC settings or childminders, consideration should be given to how they are supported to ensure good hygiene practices (washing hands, not sharing resources, etc.) when moving between settings, and how their contacts with other groups of children are managed, based on an appropriate risk assessment in each setting.

-Where a child attends more than one setting, consideration should be given to record keeping of the other setting(s), to assist with any Test & Protect process (see below section on Test & Protect).
-Any records should be GDPR compliant.
+Where a child attends more than one setting, consideration should be given to sharing of record keeping across settings, to assist with any Test & Protect process.
+Any records should be managed in way which is consistent with the requirements of GDPR.

 It is important to continue to ensure that mealtimes are a relaxed and enjoyable time where children can socialise, while implementing practical approaches to prevent the spread and control of infection.